alackles/era-actions/index.md

 ### 1. Eliminate standardized testing as a barrier to academic entry.

 Standardized testing is ineffective at best and dscriminatory at worst.
 As one example, the GRE (Graduate Record Exam) is a requirement for application to most US graduate programs.
 It is also widely recognized as [a barrier for underrepresenated groups](https://smallpondscience.com/2019/03/08/what-are-the-reasons-we-have-for-dropping-the-gre/).
 Many members of the Artificial Life community have power within their institutions to change program requirements for their department, college, or even university. **ISAL members in the US should advocate for dropping GRE scores as an admission requirement.
-ISAL members elsewhere should eliminate similar standardized requirements.**
+ISAL members elsewhere should advocate to eliminate similar standardized requirements.**

 ### 2. Establish paid work for equity and diversity.